bauripalash/article-archive/tech/2018-07-26-Untold-Story-Of-The-Brave-Space-Dog.md

 ## After Launch,
 As soon as the early acceleration started Laika heart rate started increasing, after reaching the orbit a part of Sputnik 2 did not separate as planned which prevented the thermal control systems to operate correctly, the temperature of cabin started raising . . .

-After several hours no sign of life was received by Soviet Scientists, for many years reason of her death was kept hidden but In October 2002, Dimitri Malashenkov, one of the scientists behind the Sputnik 2 mission, revealed that Laika had died by the fourth circuit of flight from overheating.
+After several hours no sign of life was received by Soviet Scientists, for many years reason for her death was kept hidden but In October 2002, Dimitri Malashenkov, one of the scientists behind the Sputnik 2 mission, revealed that Laika had died by the fourth circuit of flight from overheating.

 Over five months later, after 2,570 orbits, Sputnik 2—including Laika's remains—disintegrated during re-entry on 14 April 1958.